Armaell/find-lost-lto-seed/README.md

 At the top of this page, open the "Code" droplist and then "Download ZIP".

-Unzip

-### Run the tool
+### Prepare the tool

+Unzip the archive file.

-Open a console in the folder containing the tool.
+Open a console in the folder containing the unzipped tool.
 (On windows, type "cmd" in the file explorer search bar while being in the correct folder)

-Type "npm start" end ENTER
+type `npm install`

 ### How to use

+In the previous console, type `npm start` end ENTER

 You will enter your seed phrase, then your public address